 Disclaimer: Chasing a Plate’s stay at 5footway.inn was complimentary.
 All opinions are our own.

 Check out our Singapore vlogs below!
-SUBSCRIBE to our channel for new videos 4 times a week!
+SUBSCRIBE to our channel for new videos every week!

 Get those skates on because there is lots to see and much to eat!
 Singapore is a paradise for food lovers and you’re going to start the day off exploring Chinatown.
 Being the largest historical district in Singapore, there is lots to discover here-shopping malls, the Chinatown Heritage Centre and epic hawker centres.
 Both the Chinatown Food Complex and the Maxwell Road Hawker Centre are incredibly popular with both locals and tourists alike and it’s at either one of these that you should break your fast.